datasciencecampus/DSCA_Intro-R/README.md

 **Course Objective**

-The aim of this course is to equip you with a toolbox to get started with data in R aand Rstudio and to provide a sound foundation from which to continue your learning beyond the classroom.
+The aim of this course is to equip you with a toolbox to get started with data in R and Rstudio and to provide a sound foundation from which to continue your learning beyond the classroom.

 **Lead Developer**